 Handmade Metalworking DIY

-For more of Taiwan’s outer Islands, check out our ultimate guide to Penghu here or our guide to Matsu here.
+For more of Taiwan’s outer Islands, you can check out our full guides to Xiaoliuqiu here, Penghu here, Green Island here, Matsu here, and Orchid Island here.

 You can also check out our full guide to all of Taiwan’s outer islands here.